spiffe/helm-charts-hardened/charts/spire/README.md

 ### 0.17.X

-The SPIFFE OIDC Discovery Provider now has many new TLS options and out of the box defaults to using SPIRE for its certificate.
-Also, the `spiffe-oidc-discovery-provider.insecureScheme.enabled` flag was removed.
-If you previously set that option, remove the setting from your values.yaml and see if the new default is suitable for your deployment.
+- The SPIFFE OIDC Discovery Provider now has many new TLS options and defaults to using SPIRE to issue its certificate.
+- The `spiffe-oidc-discovery-provider.insecureScheme.enabled` flag was removed.
+If you previously set that flag, remove the setting from your values.yaml and see if the new default of using a SPIRE issued certificate is suitable for your deployment.
 If it isn't, please consider one of the other options under `spiffe-oidc-discovery-provider.tls`.
-If all other options are still unsuitable, you can still enable the previous mode by disabling all tls options. (`spiffe-oidc-discovery-provider.spire.enabled=false`)
+If all other options are still unsuitable, you can still enable the previous mode by disabling TLS. (`spiffe-oidc-discovery-provider.spire.enabled=false`)

-The SPIFFE OIDC Discovery Provider is now enabled by default.
+- The SPIFFE OIDC Discovery Provider is now enabled by default.
 If you previously chose to have it off, you can disable it explicitly with `spiffe-oidc-discovery-provider.enabled=false`.

 ### 0.16.X